Camphene Terpene: Benefits, Effects, Dosage, & More

 This colorless crystal is an effective substitute for camphor and is in many cannabis cultivars, perfumes, essential oils, and foods because of its waxy, musky, earthy, and slightly woody scent.
 It also adds texture to lacquers and resins.

 Back in the 19th century, camphene was used for fuel in lamps as it was a more affordable choice than whale oil.
-It isn’t typically used as a lamp fuel anymore, as kerosene is the superior choice.
+It isn’t typically used as a lamp fuel anymore, as kerosene is much cheaper and burns much brighter.

 What Does Camphene Smell Like?